potatodudedude/ip/docs/README.md

 ```
 ## Find a task

-Type in `find NAME` to get Dodo to show you a list of tasks with the same name (case-sensitive).
+Type in `find NAME` to get Dodo to show you a list of tasks with the same name (case-insensitive).

 Partially accurate names will also be included.